Private Neurodevelopmental Diagnoses and Right to Choose (RTC)

 For ratification, the referral must include:

-- Any relevant supporting documentation (e.g. medication letters, Educational Psychology reports).
+- Supporting documentation (e.g., med letters, Educational Psychology reports).

-- Families and carers have been made aware upon consenting to an NHS referral that an outcome of the ratification processes may be that the diagnosis is removed.
+- Families and carers should be made aware upon consenting to an NHS referral that an outcome of the ratification processes may be that the diagnosis is removed.

-For requests coming into Younited, all required information must be included .
-Requests which do not contain this information will not be accepted through Younited and will be sent back to the referrer.
+For referrals coming into Younited, all required information is listed with the referral form.
+Referrals which do not contain this information will not be accepted through Younited and will be sent back to the referrer.

 Once a referral is accepted by Younited, the information provided will be sent to the CAMHS neurodevelopmental team to be reviewed and to decide next steps.

-Once accepted by the team, the referral will be placed on a waiting list for consideration of ratification of the private diagnosis by the MDT.
-These are subject to the usual same waiting times as new assessment.
+Once accepted by the team, the referral will be placed on a waiting list for consideration of ratification of the private diagnosis by the multi-disciplinary team. (subject to the usual same waiting times as new assessment).

 If the diagnosis is agreed, the referral will be accepted and usual processes (in line with the original referral request) will be followed.